hanbollar/Odin/README.md

 ```

 #### Run
-Need WebGL2-capable browser to run this project (Chrome seems to work best).
-Check for support on [WebGL Report](http://webglreport.com/?v=2))
+Need WebGL2-capable browser to run this project.
+Check for support on [WebGL Report](http://webglreport.com/?v=2)

 ```
 Run npm start and navigate to http://localhost:5650